maximbircu/pull-request-assistant/documentation/documentation.md

   check out [Configuration](configuration.md) for more details.)
 - it doesn't have a status or its status is "Pending 🟡"

-In case you want to cancel an active command it's sufficient to delete the comment.
+In case you want to cancel an active command, it's sufficient to delete the comment.

 # Commands